 Develop a Cost Recovery Policy for Establishing Fees Initiative Summary P&R does not currently have a formal policy governing fees and charges for recreation activities, programs, or services.
 As programming expands, P&R should consider developing a cost recovery policy that establishes a guideline for setting fees and systematic resource allocation.
 A cost recovery policy embodies a decision to generate revenues by charging fees for programs and services in relation to the total operational costs to provide them.
 In most cases, undertaking cost recovery as part of business practice does not imply that the goal is 100% recovery of the cost; however, a target cost recovery goal is established according to a variety of organizational and community values.
 Typical cost recovery goals may range from 0% to more than 100% of costs and are often associated with a community's service delivery mission and values.
 Many organizations choose to adopt conventional industry benchmarks, but it is generally not the most effective way to establish cost recovery goals.
 Given that each community's economic conditions and communal makeup are vastly different, benchmarking solely against other communities can create inaccurate comparisons.
-Related Issue(s) may need to generate additional funding to support staffing, operations, maintenance, meent, materials, and transportation related to recreation programming in order to expand recre ation programming and services as desired.
-P&R great ation programming and services as desired. may need to adopt a cost recovery framework to create a mechanism that demonstrates er accountability for spending and encourages efficiency.
+Related Issue(s) P&R equip recrete may need to generate additional funding to support staffing, operations, maintenance, oment, materials, and transportation related to recreation programming in order to expand eation programming and services as desired.
+P&R great align may need to adopt a cost recovery framework to create a mechanism that demonstrates ter accountability for spending and encourages efficiency.
 By creating fiscal policy that s with fiscal reality, the P&R will be more likely to be financially resilient in the long term.
-P&R great may need to adopt a cost recovery framework to create a mechanism that demonstrates er accountability for spending and encourages efficiency.
-By creating fiscal policy that P&R great align: Task 1: 0 offerings programs may need to adopt a cost recovery framework to create a mechanism that demonstrates er accountability for spending and encourages efficiency.
-By creating fiscal policy that s with fiscal reality, the P&R will be more likely to be financially resilient in the long term.
-P&R great align: Task 1: 0 offerings programs type, sea Task 2: 1 may need to adopt a cost recovery framework to create a mechanism that demonstrates er accountability for spending and encourages efficiency.
-By creating fiscal policy that is with fiscal reality, the P&R will be more likely to be financially resilient in the long term.
-Action Items to Implement Create an inventory of current and future activity, programming, and service and group all services according to similar criteria.
-For example, activities, and services can be grouped together based on age range served, activity or program materials, and equipment needed to provide the activity/program/service and indirect townwide operational support staff in determining the full cost of providing services.
+Action Items to Implement 2 Task 1: 0 offerings programs type, sea Task 2: 1 Create an inventory of current and future activity, programming, and service s and group all services according to similar criteria.
+For example, activities, s, and services can be grouped together based on age range served, activity or program son in which they are offered, or general benefits provided.
+Determine revenue goals and conduct a cost-of-service assessment to determine the full o cost of providing each activity, program, or service.
+Consider both direct staff, roje ect Report Final 54 materials, and equipment needed to provide the activity/program/service and indirect townwide operational support staff in determining the full cost of providing services.